mrakgr/The-Spiral-Language/readme.md

 #### Loops

-Most languages make it trivial to write loops, and apart from runtime, the user does not have to worry about them diverging except at runtime.
+Most languages make it trivial to write loops and the user does not have to worry about them diverging except at runtime.

 Spiral's staging abilities introduce new complexities into the mix.
 In Spiral, for every loop one writes, it is necessary to keep in mind whether it is intended to run at compile or at runtime.